Affiliate links on Android Authority may earn us a commission. Learn more.

 Finally, the best Fitbit is also worth a shout.
-The Fitbit Sense ($249.95 at Best Buy) packs the broadest feature set of any Fitbit smartwatch.
+The Fitbit Sense ($168 at Amazon) packs the broadest feature set of any Fitbit smartwatch.
 It has an EDA sensor to monitor stress, a skin temperature monitor, and an ECG sensor.
 Sleep tracking remains Fitbit’s strong point, though Apple has also made notable progress in this area.
 Launched at $299, it was the most expensive Fitbit on the market, but you can now find it much cheaper owing to its age.
 We’d also recommend it over the Sense 2, which lacks several smart features we take for granted on modern smartwatches.

 Are the Apple Watch Series 9 and Apple Watch Ultra 2 worth buying?